-We foresee two costs of establishing a critical mass of intellectual activity in Allston: 1) Onetime capital construction costs, much of which can be debt-financed, and 2) ongoing operating costs of essentially indefinite duration.
+We foresee two costs of establishing a critical mass of intellectual activity in Allston: 1) One-time capital construction costs, much of which can be debt-financed, and 2) ongoing operating costs of essentially indefinite duration.
 In calculating these running costs, the University must take into account the true cost of adding more faculty, such as additional graduate student and administrative support.
 We present below a framework for estimating the full costs of a major expansion.

 Evaluation and funding of interdisciplinary science and engineering proposals will be formalized through HUSEC.
-All funds in support of interdepartmental or interdisciplinary research endeavors coming from the central administration will be administered through HUSEC.
+HUSEC will advise on all funds in support of interdepartmental or interdisciplinary research endeavors coming from the central administration.